chamaya00/hello-world/src/posts/hello-world-post-pt2.md

 ## Step 1: Getting Started with Claude Code

+**Download the Claude mobile app**

+This doesn't have to be done solely on the mobile app—there are web and desktop apps.
+But I think it's really cool that I've been able to do all of this from just my iPhone 15 Pro.
+The rest of the steps assume you're using the mobile app.

 **Open the Code section in Claude**

 First, tap the Code section in the Claude app.
 This is where the AI coding magic happens.